 RTS Student Awards

-Across six categories, the RTS Student Awards celebrate the best audiovisual work created by students with both an undergraduate and postgraduate winner awarded in each category across Animation, Comedy & Entertainment, Drama, Factual, News and Short Form.
+Now in its 25th year, the awards ceremony will be livestreamed on Friday 26 June at 2pm BST.
+Further details will be published on the RTS website in due course.
+The RTS Student Awards celebrates the best audiovisual work created by students with an Undergraduate and Postgraduate winner both awarded in each category across Animation, Comedy & Entertainment, Drama, Factual, News and Short Form.